karenpeng/unfold/README.md

 ####Mar3
 - **Migrate** to another [repo](http://github.com/karenpeng/inception), trying to use three js with first personal view roller coaster like methaphor for recursive layers
 - Graphic working
+- Use AST (Abstract Syntax Tree) instead of regex, abandon callsite

 TO DO: work on flow control